-Consider the following options before performing a BMR:
+Consider the following prerequisites before performing a BMR:

-- You have a valid recovery point and the encryption password, if any, for restore. - You have a valid target machine for BMR. - You have created the Arcserve UDP Agent (Linux) Live CD. - If you want to perform a BMR using the IP address, you must get the IP address of the target machine using the Live CD. - If you want to perform a PXE-based BMR using the MAC address, you must have the MAC address of the target machine. - When the backup destination of the backup job is source local, then to perform a BMR job from the destination, you need to export the source local destination through NFS or CIFS and specify the recovery point as available at NFS share or CIFS share. - The recovery point must be from the Linux agent-based backup. - Review the Compatibility Matrix that provides the supported operating systems, databases, and browsers.
+- You have a valid recovery point and the encryption password, if any, for restore. - You have a valid target machine for BMR. - You have created the Arcserve UDP Agent (Linux) Live CD. - If you want to perform a BMR using the IP address, you must get the IP address of the target machine using the Live CD. - If you want to perform a PXE-based BMR using the MAC address, you must have the MAC address of the target machine. - When the backup destination of the backup job is source local, then to perform a BMR job from the destination, you need to export the source local destination through NFS or CIFS and specify the recovery point as available at NFS share or CIFS share. - The recovery point must be from the Linux agent-based backup. - The target node and source node must have the same firmware configurations.
+For example, if you configure the source node with BIOS firmware, then you must configure the target node with BIOS firmware only. - Review the Compatibility Matrix that provides the supported operating systems, databases, and browsers.